ebullient/monster-combat/README.md

     ```

     If you delete/re-apply kube-prometheus metadata, you'll need to reapply this, too, as it is deployed into
     the `monitoring` namespace.

-For best results, ensure this is applied, and both `mc-quarkus-prometheus` and
+    For best results, ensure this is applied, and both `mc-quarkus-prometheus` and `mc-spring-prometheus` are
-    `mc-spring-prometheus` are included in the list of Prometheus targets before moving on to the next step.
+    included in the list of Prometheus targets before moving on to the next step.

+    ```bash
+    echo Visit http://prometheus.`minikube ip`.nip.io/targets
+    ```

 4. Finally (!!), build and install the application: